infojasyrc/spidernode/functions/README.md

 Firebase functions Implementation
 ===

-This module will handle the communication between nodejs and firebase.
+This module will implement the API using express and will be hosted using Firebase functions.

 Dependencies
 ===